jldems-dev/Student-Academic-Records-Scholarship-System/README.md

 - The client side is built using **AdminLTE 3**, providing a structured and responsive admin dashboard interface.
 - **jQuery and AJAX** are used to enable asynchronous communication between client and server without full page reloads.
-- The server side handles business logic, authentication, notifications, and data processing.
+- The server side handles business logic, notifications, and data processing.
-- The system integrates **email and SMS services** to send automated notifications to users.
 - The database stores student records, grades, scholarship data, and system logs.

 ---